umf-iti-200/umf-iti-200.github.io/data/posts/how-to-install-nginx-on-mac-s.md

 The default port will be set to `8080`.
 Also, you don't need to type `sudo` to run it.

-# Configuring

-Nginx uses configuration files to run.
-For this installation, nginx will load all files in `/opt/homebrew/etc/nginx/servers/`.

 # Running

 ```shell